lupidan/apple-signin-unity/README.md

 - Supports Quick login (including iTunes Keychain credentials).
 - Supports adding Sign In with Apple capability to Xcode project programatically in a PostBuild script.
 - Supports listening to Credentials Revoked notifications.
+- Supports setting custom Nonce for authorization requests when Signing In, and attempting a Quick Login.
 - NSError mapping so no details are missing.
 - NSPersonNameComponents support (for ALL different styles).
 - Customizable callback execution (Immediate or On Demand in an Update loop f.ex)